ga-wdi-boston/js-basics-1-assessment/README.md

 weather === "sunny";
 ```

 What are the values of these expressions?
-Explain your answers.
+Explain your answers.\

+weather is Undefined. you can define it later.
+the string sunny is assigned to weather.
+the string sunny equals weather.  it's only true if x === "sunny" and x === weather

 ## Question 5